 In recent years the impact of illicit wildlife trade on species has reached unprecedented levels.

-This trade, linked to global criminal gangs and terrorist groups is estimated to be worth over $10billion annually and represents a threat to the very existence of some of our best loved species including rhinos, tigers, elephants and even pangolins.
+This trade is estimated to be worth over $10billion annually and represents a threat to the very existence of some of our best loved species including rhinos, tigers, elephants and even pangolins.
 Urgent action is needed to address this crisis, to help countries control poaching on the ground as well as to take steps to reduce the demand in consumer countries that is ultimately driving the trade.